fbpx

 WEBSITE 2

-Really very interesting, really hidden, but yet right under our noses in Chiang Mai!
-I have passed by this entrance many times, and yet had no idea it was there.
+Very interesting, very hidden, but yet right under our noses in Chiang Mai!
+I have passed by this entrance many times and yet, had no idea it was there.

 I enjoyed walking around the temple for a while, then when a coffee craving hit I left in search of a coffee shop.